dhrn/alfresco-kerberos/README.md

 ### License

-* ACS - comes with 2 days free
+* ACS - comes with 2 days free license
-* APS - Keep the licence inside `process-services/license` folder
+* APS - keep the licence inside `process-services/license` folder

 ## More Info about environment